The following courses are available for registration through the Oregon iLearn system.

 Social Media in the Workplace Updates – November 16, 2016.
 What are the limits on using information from social networking sites in personnel investigations?
 What can you do to track down information from social networking sites, preserve it, evaluate its reliability and incorporate it into factual findings?
 This course will provide a legal framework for identifying pitfalls and avoiding them along with reviewing cases demonstrating the social media missteps by employees and employers.
 The nexus between off-duty social network activity and the workplace will be covered along with consideration of employee privacy interests.
 This course presents the curriculum covered at the Public Law Conference in 2015, with some updated case law and expanded discussion on select topics.
 This training is aimed at any HR professional or supervisor seeking understanding of the legal framework and practical guidance on social media in the workplace

-In addition to these workshops, the Department of Justice provides training on a variety of topics in response to requests from our client agencies.
-If your agency is interested in receiving legal training you are encouraged to contact your agency's assigned counsel or use the form at Training Suggestions & Comments Form.
+In addition to these workshops the Department of Justice provides training on a variety of topics in response to requests from our client agencies.
+If your agency is interested in receiving legal training you are encouraged to contact your agency's assigned counsel or use the form at Training Suggestions & Comments Form to make a request.